-Volkswagen Golf R hatchback review
+Volkswagen Golf R review – the ultimate Golf

 “The Volkswagen Golf R is one of the hottest Golfs ever, and handles very well”